Jul 8, 2024

 Earning an ideal buyer’s attention (and trust) is the name of the digital marketing game.

 From a digital marketing perspective, earning attention means driving traffic to your website.
-Once that prospect has found your website, you need to build trust with your visitor so that they wouldn’t dream of going anywhere else to purchase your product, good, or service.
+Once prospects have found your website, you need to build trust with them so that they wouldn’t dream of going anywhere else to purchase your product, good, or service.

-But... to start applying this approach to your inbound marketing efforts, you first need to understand why your current leads suck and what you can do to fix it.
+But... to start applying this approach to your inbound marketing efforts, you first need to understand why your current leads stink and what you can do to fix it.

 1. You’re jumping straight to the bottom of the funnel